maks112v/night-night/README.md

 - dayMin = Start of day min (1-60)
 - night = Start of day hour (1-23)
 - nightMin = Start of day min (1-60)
-- expireTime = Amount of time until Night is disabled for when user continues to site.
+- expireTime = Amount of time(In Hours) until Night is disabled for when user continues to site.

 ## License